AndrewCushing/plaything/README.md

 - GET http://{container}:5000/env/
   - The service will respond with a list of all configuration available to it after loading appsettings.json followed by environment variables, in that order.
 This means that any environment variable with the same name as something in appsettings.json will replace the value from appsettings.json.
+Of course the service will also log a message to say someone requested environment variables.